 Because of these increased responsibilities, focus is given to time management, independence, problem-solving, and personal responsibility.

 The fourth grade theme, "Citizens Making a Difference", includes three units of study.
-The year begins with a close look at ancient Greece, and how it has influenced our world.
-While exploring ancient Greece, children discover that Athens was the foundation of democracy.
-This discovery allows for an easy transition to the next unit of study, where students look more carefully at our government, how it functions in America, and how our government helps citizens solve problems.
+Students look carefully at our government, how it functions in America, and how our government helps citizens solve problems.
 Through field trips, guest speakers, and simulations, students explore the local, state, and federal levels, as well as the three branches of government.

 Through this study of the government students learn that politicians, along with everyday citizens, can make a difference in their communities and the world around them.
 The final unit of study, "Citizens in Action", begins by having students introduced to individuals who have made a difference.
 Our service learning project revolves around a community garden which provides fresh vegetables to two local food pantries.
 Throughout the year, students work at this Central West End Farm where they plant, tend to, harvest, and deliver vegetables to the food pantries.
 This experience has a strong impact on the students as they see how they, too, can make a difference in people’s lives.